 Cyber conversion is also a far gorier, more drawn out, and painful process than becoming a Borg too.

 Thus to me the Cybermen were far more frightening, though again I can see how the Borg are superior in a number of ways as they were never undermined in quite the same way.
 Ultimately however I am still going to go with the Cybermen here.

 8/ Member of a villainous race who became a good guy

 Of the two I have to say that Worf is a much better character.
-As a lead of two long running series its obvious that he is gonna be more well developed than Vastra who has only been in a few episodes so far.
+As a lead of two long running series its obvious that he is going to be more well developed than Vastra who has only been in a few episodes so far.
 Also whilst I do like Vastra at times I do feel that she and her sidekick Strax can feel a bit like novelty characters.
-Worf on the other hand never did he was a fully fleshed out member of the crew.
+Worf on the other hand never did, he was always a fully fleshed out member of the crew.

 Doctor Who 5 Star Trek 3

-9/ Best Story of Original Series Run
+10/ Best Story of Original Series Run

 Genesis of the Daleks

 Two television classics.
 Both of these stories instantly disprove the myth that Star Trek and Doctor Who are silly, childish series.

 There’s really nothing I can fault about either story.
 The cast are all superb.
 William Shatner and Tom Baker are at their absolute best here, and the actors playing the main villains Mark Lenard as the Romulan commander (who later landed the role of Spock’s father) and Michael Wisher as Davros are among the best guest stars either show ever had.
 They both bring a tremendous amount of gravitas and menace to the villains.